AUTISM - A CASE HISTORY

 feelings of frustration, resentment and hostility.

-this regard, we have found that on a corrective program, at times the body must
+regard, we have found that on a corrective program, at times the body must go

-go through a stage of breaking down poor quality tissue.
-This is tissue that may contain toxic
+through a stage of breaking down poor quality tissue.
+This is tissue that may contain toxic metals or toxic

-cells are broken down, potassium and magnesium are released, as these are the
+are broken down, potassium and magnesium are released, as these are the primary

-This release is associated with temporary higher hair readings of these
+release is associated with temporary higher hair readings of these two

-cause a lower sodium/potassium ratio and a lower calcium/magnesium ratio as
+lower sodium/potassium ratio and a lower calcium/magnesium ratio as well.

 On